Last updated: 15/01/2021

 Products & Services

-Due to the timing of the clinical indicator submissions, there will be no planned changes to the current submission closure date of 20 August 2020.
+The program is currently operating as normal and there are no planned changes to the current submission closure dates for 2021.
 Extensions to the submissions deadline will apply as normal.
-The reports of data from the previous submission closing 20 February 2020 will be available in early April 2020.
+The reports of data for the next submission (closing 20 February 2021) will be available in early April 2021.

 Coronaviruses are a large family of viruses known to cause respiratory infections.
 These can range from the common cold to more serious diseases such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 This new coronavirus originated in Hubei Province, China and the disease caused by the virus is named COVID-19